Program of Studies

 The History Department endeavors to promote in students an appreciation for historical knowledge, the interpretive skills necessary to make sense of it, and the compassion to become active world citizens ready and willing to make a difference.
 While each course presents core knowledge in critical subjects necessary for students to develop a better understanding of the world in which they live, the courses further aim to promote historical study as a hugely creative endeavor which calls students to ask questions, demand substance, think interpretively and develop an open mind.
 Students are expected to develop research skills appropriate to their level.

-The department incorporates new classroom technologies into creative power point presentations, class debates, mock trials and historical simulations in an effort to stimulate innovative thinking, group collaboration, and other 21st century skills.
+The department incorporates new classroom technologies into creative presentations, class debates, mock trials and historical simulations in an effort to stimulate innovative thinking, group collaboration, and other 21st century skills.
 Student work includes analysis and interpretation supported by historical information.
 Where applicable, courses are related to current events in areas such as economics, politics, foreign affairs, and environmental issues.

 - FOUNDATIONS OF CIVILIZATION

-- MODERN EUROPEAN HISTORY
+- WORLD HISTORY

-- HONORS MODERN EUROPEAN HISTORY
+- HONORS WORLD HISTORY

 - ADVANCED PLACEMENT WORLD HISTORY

 - UNITED STATES HISTORY

 - HONORS UNITED STATES HISTORY

 - ADVANCED PLACEMENT MACROECONOMICS